-If you have been following me on social media, particularly on instagram where I show all the events in my life, you would know that my brother just got married to one of the best girls on earth.
+If you have been following me on social media, particularly on instagram where I share many memorable events in my life, you would know that my brother just got married to one of the best girls on earth.
 And after we were done celebrating the wedding, Hari and I spent a few days more at my parents home and then we proceeded to Bangalore to spend some time with Hari's paternal grandparents too.

 And while I was in Bangalore, my lovely friend Rushina who is always filled with so much positive energy and the most amazing ideas, called me to be a part of the special menu being curated in Soda Bottle Openerwala outlets across Mumbai to celebrate #ChaiPakodaDay.
 For the uninitiated, Rushina is the pioneering person behind all the Indian food days that have been making the waves on social media.
 So, we have had #AamAchaarDay #BadiPapadDay #BiriyaniDay and as recently as yesterday #ChaiPakodaDay, with more food Indian food days in the pipeline.